-For the attachment prediction problem, Figure 4(a) shows the learning curves for each of our 4 configurations.
-We see that except configuration A, which did not include user guidance or tuning, the other three configurations exhibit positive learning curves of similar quality.
-This indicates that in large part the feature guidance can compensate for lack of parameter tuning and vice versa.
-We do see that for larger training set sizes that including both feature guidance and tuning results in the best performance.
+Learning Curves.
+For the attachment prediction problem, Figure 3(a) shows the learning curves for each of our 4 configurations.
+Except for configuration A, which did not include user guidance or tuning, the other three configurations exhibit positive learning curves of similar quality.
+This indicates that the feature guidance can compensate for lack of parameter tuning and vice versa.
+We do see that for larger training set sizes, including both feature guidance and tuning results in the best performance.
 We can also observe a slight edge for configurations that include feature guidance for small data sets compared to just using parameter tuning.
 A likely reason for this is that the variance of cross-validation, our tuning method, is higher for small data sets, making it less effective.
-We obtained similar trends for the importance prediction task as shown in Figure 5(a).
+We obtained similar trends for the importance prediction task as shown in Figure 4(a).
 For this task, however, there appears to be a much more significant benefit for using both tuning and feature guidance for the larger data sets.

-10.2 Robustness to Bad Guidance.

-In order to evaluate the potential impact of bad feature guidance to our system, we ran some additional experiments.
-To generate bad feature guidance, we restricted our attention to features corresponding to key words in the email body text.
-We then use SVM based feature selection in Weka to produce a ranking of the user selected features/words in terms of their predictive utility.
+Robustness to Bad Guidance.
+We now consider the impact of bad feature guidance.
+To generate bad feature guidance, we restricted our attention to features corresponding to keywords in the email body text.
+We then used SVM based feature selection in Weka to produce a ranking of the user selected features/words in terms of their predictive utility.
 Finally, we replaced the top 3 words in the ranking with randomly selected words with the resulting set representing "bad" feature guidance/advice.

-The learning curves in Figure 4(b) shows learning curves for good and bad advice both with and without parameter tuning.
+The learning curves in Figure 3(b) shows learning curves for good and bad advice both with and without parameter tuning.
 First we observe that without parameter tuning, the inclusion of the bad advice results in a dismal learning curve.
 By incorporating parameter tuning, however, we see that even with the bad advice the learning curve is quite good.
 This shows that the use of parameter tuning can be critical when there is a possibility of obtaining bad advice.
-For importance prediction the corresponding experiment is shown in Figure 5(b).
+For importance prediction the corresponding experiment is shown in Figure 4(b).
 Here we see that learning is more robust to bad advice for the smaller training sets but degrades performance significantly later on.
 Again for the larger training sets we see that parameter tuning is critical to overcoming bad advice, but for this task, even with parameter tuning the bad advice results in significantly worse performance than with good advice.

-10.3 Estimating Utility of the Predictors.

-Here we investigate whether the reminder assistant using our learned predictors might be able to decrease the overall UI cost to the user.
+Estimating Utility of the Predictors.
+Here we investigate whether the reminder assistant might be able to decrease the overall UI cost to the user.
 There are two types of user costs: 1) the cost of forgetting, which for example, in the attachment scenario involves potential delays for recipients and the need to resend an email, 2) the cost of interruption by the system with a reminder in cases when the user did not really forget anything.
 If we knew these costs for the user, we could easily compute the expected cost using our reminder assistance versus not using it.
-However, we do not know the values of these costs and cost elicitation is beyond the scope of this paper.Rather, we assess the utility of our predictor by measuring a new metric that we call the critical cost ratio (CCR).
+Rather, since we don't know these costs, we assess the utility of our predictor by measuring a new metric called the critical cost ratio (CCR).